talliskinrade/torus-deployment-manager/README.md

 ## Installation

-Run `install.py` to setup a password.
+Run `install.py` to setup an encrypted key file with a password.

 ### Dependencies

 Install all necessary python packages, `srecord` for `srec_cat`, and `texlive` for `pdflatex`.

+Must be run in Python version that supports Pillow, which is required for QR code image generation.

 ## Configuration File

 - `house_id`: House ID (HID)
 - `version`: System version to use as in `/firmware/` (optional).
-- `tsch`: TSCH Schedule to use.
-Gateways should match schedule: e.g. for 4 total gateways use `3_and_1_shared_schedule`.
-- `total_gateway`: Total number of gateways including root gateway.
+- `total_elephants`: Total number of Raspberry Pi forwarding gateways, including root gateway and docking stations.
-- `total_environmental`: Total number of environmental sensors.
+- `total_trunks`: Total number of nRF52840 USB-dongles ("trunks").
 - `total_wearables`: Total number of wearable sensors.

 ### Example